yuqiii-wang/KnowledgeNotes/db/mongodb/mongodb.md

 * Mongos: MongoDB Shard Utility.

 * Mongod: The primary daemon process for the MongoDB system.
 It handles data requests, manages data access, and performs background management operations.

+## Mongo vs MySQL in Performance

+Mongo can outperform MySQL in complex query, that when a business item's information resides across multiple tables, there might include many `JOIN`s, but in Mongo, since items are stored in a structured format, query can be much simpler and fast.